 When the home inspection is complete, the inspector will issue a report to the home buyer detailing what was found.
 Inspectors will report on problems needing immediate attention, as well as conditions that can lead to more serious defects down the road.

 Keep in mind that only ASHI members are required to follow these strict guidelines.
 However, some states also require licensing to become a home inspector, which carries with it its own set of requirements of what to inspect.
 Even so, many states have adopted ASHI’s standards and its Code of Ethics as the benchmarks of professional performance.
-At present, at least half of all states require some sort of regulation, ranging from a simple registration to a comprehensive programs requiring testing and experience, and mandate stiff penalties for inspectors that make serious mistakes.
+At present, at least half of all states require some sort of regulation, ranging from a simple registration to a comprehensive program requiring testing and experience, and mandate stiff penalties for inspectors that make serious mistakes.

 After the home inspection

 Once the home inspection is complete, the inspector will be reporting results only to their client, the buyer (a circumstance bound by law in many states).
-The discovery of major material issues of the the kind of stuff that’s a big enough deal to be a sale road block may bring you back to the negotiation table, and should be the only impact on completion of the sale.
+The discovery of major material issues of the kind of stuff that’s a big enough deal to be a sale roadblock may bring you back to the negotiation table, and should be the only impact on completion of the sale.

 For example, the home buyers may have known the roof is old, so a report detailing a roof in need of replacement might not raise eyebrows.
 However, if they expected to get through their first winter without buying a brand new furnace, which turns out to be needed, home sellers can expect a request to toss one into the transaction.